Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Introduction

 The concept of gravastars, which are theoretical alternatives to black holes, has captured the interest of scientists and researchers in the field of astrophysics.
 However, there is still much to be explored and understood about these intriguing objects.
 The motivation behind this paper lies in the desire to further investigate the exact solution of gravastars within the framework of general relativity, specifically by incorporating the cloud of strings and quintessence.
-The paper is organized as follows: In section-II, we present the Einstein filed equations with the presence of modified matter source as cloud of strings and quintessence.
-In section-III, we calculate the exact solutions of inner, outer regions of gravastars.
-Then, we consider exterior region as a black hole surrounded by cloud of strings and quintessence.
-Then, we math these spacetimes through well-known Darmoise-Israel formalism as present in In section-IV.
-Section-V is denoted to explore the stability of gravastars using linearized radial perturbation and also calculate the proper length, energy content, entropy of the shell.
-Last section devoted to present the concluding remarks.
+The paper is organized as follows: In section-II, we present the Einstein field equations with the presence of a modified matter source as the cloud of strings and quintessence.
+In section-III, we calculate the exact solutions of the inner, and outer regions of gravastars.
+Then, we consider the exterior region as a black hole surrounded by a cloud of strings and quintessence.
+Then, we match these spacetimes through well-known Darmoise-Israel formalism as present in In section-IV.
+Section-V is devoted to exploring the stability of gravastars using linearized radial perturbation and also calculating the proper length, energy content, and entropy of the shell.
+The last section is devoted to presenting the concluding remarks.
+Throughout the calculations, we consider the geometric units $G = c = 1$, and the spacetime signature $(+, -, -, -)$.